 The other great thing about Facebook is that unlike paid adverts in papers or magazines you can answer people’s questions and have conversations with people in real time.
 The examples below show people asking if there were any Yurts available on a set night, what the nearest train station was and how far from Lincoln were they.
 As you can see Lincoln Yurts were able to answer and have a conversation with people as well as direct them to their own website.

+One of the first things you need to focus on when starting a business online is how people can contact you.
+There are many options when it comes to this, you could buy phone number for business, opt for messaging through social media online, or even set up an in-store landline phone.
 When people see an advert in a paper and become interested they need to either switch the computer on to send an email or make a phone call which is fine but it means people either decide to do it later and then forget or get up and go fetch the phone which isn’t hard but we people are lazy, that simple task of getting up to fetch the phone can often result in people thinking to themselves, ‘I cannot be bothered to get up, I am too comfy’

 With Facebook, when someone is relaxing on the sofa scrolling through their newsfeeds and they see something that interests them they can send a message or place a comment there and then.
 They may not get an answer straight away but they know that when they do they will be notified of any reply and can go and see it straight away.
 Never in the world of advertising has it been so easy to interact with potential clients, let alone do it for free!